Nukewar

-NukeWar is a 1980 video game by Avalon Hill for the Apple II, Atari 8-bit family, Commodore 64, Commodore PET, FM-7, TRS-80, and VIC-20.
+Nukewar is a 1980 video game by Avalon Hill for the Apple II, Atari 8-bit computers, Commodore 64, Commodore PET, FM-7, TRS-80, and VIC-20.

 Gameplay

-NukeWar is a game of global thermonuclear war represented by text and sprites on the screen.
+Nukewar is a game of global thermonuclear war represented by text and sprites on the screen.

 Reception

-In 1996, Computer Gaming World declared NukeWar the 135th-best computer game ever released.
+In 1996, Computer Gaming World declared Nukewar the 135th-best computer game ever released.